 Field-hunting tip

-Look in hydrothermal veins in sedimentary or volcanic rocks country — that is the host setting where molybdomenite typically forms.
+Look in hydrothermal veins in sedimentary or volcanic rocks country, the host setting where molybdomenite typically forms.
 If you start seeing clausthalite, umangite, berzelianite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.